yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 Algorithms I need:

-1. Linear System Solver (Intel MKL at lower level)
+1. Linear algebra functions (Intel MKL): matrix arithmatics, linear system solver, matrix decompositions, etc.

-2. Gradient descent algorithm (easy method for solving cost minimization problem)
+2. Gradient descent algorithm (the easest way to do minimization)

-3. Newton's method of optimization (Improved version of gradient descent algorithm)
+3. Newton's method of optimization (an improved version of gradient descent algorithm)

-4. Exact line search algorithm (Deciding the step length for gradient descent)
+4. Exact line search algorithm (for deciding the step length of gradient descent)

-5. Backtrack line search algorithm (Deciding the step length for gradient descent)
+5. Backtrack line search algorithm (for deciding the step length of gradient descent)

-6. Barrier method (limit the searching space of optimization with inequality constraints)
+6. Barrier method (limit the searching space of optimization to obay the inequality constraints)

 Schedule
 ########